-- Reduce administrative complexity and lower cost – Today, with increased cloud adoption, more than eighty percent of traffic is destined for the internet.
+- Reduce administrative complexity and lower cost – Today, with increased cloud adoption, more than 80% of traffic is destined for the internet.
 Backhauling internet traffic to a traditional “Hub and Spoke” architecture which requires expensive MPLS links can be very costly.
 Network slows to a halt as traffics spikes, and VPN for remote workers have proven to be ineffective.
-A next-gen SWG should support the SASE framework and provide a direct-to-cloud architecture that lowers the total operating costs by reducing the need for MPLS links.
-With a SaaS delivery model, next-gen SWG’s remove the need to deploy and maintain hardware infrastructure reducing hardware and operating costs.
-Per Gartner’s SASE report, organizations can “reduce complexity now on the network security side by moving to ideally one vendor for secure web gateway (SWG), cloud access security broker (CASB)…” By unifying CASB and SWG, organizations can benefit from unified policy and incident management, shared insights on business risk and threat database, and reduced administrative complexity.
+A next-gen SWG should support the SASE framework and provide a direct-to-cloud architecture that lowers the total operating costs by reducing the need for expensive MPLS links.
+With a SaaS delivery model, next-gen SWGs remove the need to deploy and maintain hardware infrastructure reducing hardware and operating costs, while increasing performance, reliability, and scalability.

-- Lock down your data, not your business – More than 95% of companies today use cloud services, yet only 36% of companies can enforce data loss prevention (DLP) rules in the cloud at all.
-A next-gen SWG should offer a more effective way to enforce protection with built-in Data Loss Prevention templates and in-line data protection workflows to help organizations comply with regulations.
+- Lock down your data, not your business – More than 95% of companies today use cloud services, yet only 36% of companies can enforce DLP rules in the cloud at all.
+Additionally, most traditional SWGs are not able to sufficiently protect data as it flows from distributed users to cloud applications, due to the lack of advanced data protection and cloud app intelligence.
+A next-gen SWG should offer a more effective way to enforce protection with built-in Data Loss Prevention templates and in-line data protection workflows to prevent restricted data from flowing out of the organization.
 A device-to-cloud data protection offers comprehensive data visibility and consistent controls across endpoints, users, clouds, and networks.
-When incidents do happen, administrators should be able to manage investigations, workflows, and reporting from a single console.
-Next-gen SWGs should also integrate user and entity behavior analytics (UEBA) to further protect business sensitive data by detecting and separating normal users from the malicious or compromised ones.
+With built-in DLP technology, next-gen SWGs ensure organizations remain compliant with corporate security policies, as well as industry and government regulations.

 SWGs have clearly come a long way from just being URL filtering devices to the point where they are essential to furthering the safe and accelerated adoption of the cloud.
 But we need to push the proverbial envelope a lot further.
 Digital transformation demands nothing less.